Beuleup93/jobScraping/README.md

-### JobScraping: Development of an interactive R-Shiny application for the analysis of job offers using Text Mining techniques
+### Development of an interactive R-Shiny application for the analysis of job offers using Text Mining techniques

 #### DESCRIPTION